 Kings, Warriors and Priestess Queens

-The Second Intermediate Period is coming to its end.
+Chapter 1: The Second Intermediate Period ends.
 On land and river the Thebans attack the Hyksos, pushing them northward towards their capital.
-King Ahmose I and his mother Queen Ah-hotep are pummeling their foes, while raising up their friends.
-We met two of these: Ahmose Ibana, a commoner, and Queen Ahmose-Nefertari, wife of the King and priestess of Amun.
+King Ahmose I and his mother Queen Ahhotep pummeled their foes, while raising up their friends.
+We meet two of these: Ahmose Ibana, a commoner, and Queen Ahmose-Nefertari, wife of the King and priestess of Amun.

 Bibliography